What are the best drones for beginners to buy?

-Once you feel confident to go outside, your first couple fights should not be any higher than your head or so.
+Once you feel confident to go outside, your first couple of fights should not be any higher than your head or so.
 Sometimes people fly the drone too high out of range and it takes off.

 One more thing you might consider when you really start flying is to use a timer for your battery.
 While many drones have a low battery alarm, a timer won’t hurt.
-Usually by the time the low battery alarm goes off you won’t have enough time to get back down to safety.
+Usually, by the time the low battery alarm goes off, you won’t have enough time to get back down to safety.

 This will help prevent crashes and losses.

 As we mentioned earlier the prices for these best beginner drones can start around $20 and go up into the thousands.